Ecwid/ecwid-api-docs/includes/_orders.md

 value | number | Discount value
 type | string | Discount type: `ABS` or `PERCENT` base | string | Discount base, one of `ON_TOTAL`, `ON_MEMBERSHIP`, `ON_TOTAL_AND_MEMBERSHIP`, `CUSTOM`
-order_total | number | Minimum order subtotal the discount applies to description | string | Description of a discount (for discounts with base == `CUSTOM`)
+orderTotal | number | Minimum order subtotal the discount applies to description | string | Description of a discount (for discounts with base == `CUSTOM`)

 #### CreditCardStatus